Welcome to The History in the Bible Podcast

 In the History in the Bible Podcast I will take you inside this revolution in Biblical studies in a series of fortnightly podcasts.
 Each episode will be a chunk just right for your morning or afternoon commute.

-In the first series, I will cover the history and archaeology of the Old Testament (Tanakh); from the Patriarchs and the origins of the Hebrews; then the Exodus, and the conquest of Canaan; through David and Solomon, to the two kingdoms of Israel and Judah and their prophets.
+In the first series (ending May 2017), I will cover the history and archaeology of the Old Testament (Tanakh); from the Patriarchs and the origins of the Hebrews; then the Exodus, and the conquest of Canaan; through David and Solomon, to the two kingdoms of Israel and Judah and their prophets.
 I will show how scholars think that the various threads of the books we now know as the Bible came together, and what the latest archaeological discoveries and controversies can tell us about this long history.
 The first series ends at the beginning of the Exile.

 Podcasts Worth Visiting